 In order to run these devices in remote printer mode under NetWare 4, be sure you have loaded PSERVER.NLM at the NetWare server console.

-See also "Using Third-Party Network-Direct Print Devices with NetWare 4" in Chapter 6 of Print Services.
+See also Using Third-Party Network-Direct Print Devices with NetWare 4 in Print Services.

 Remote Program Load